lahranivanita/Student_Management_System/README.md

 # Student_Management_System
-A basic system built using JDBC IN Java, demonstrating CRUD operations.
+A basic system built using JDBC in Java, demonstrating CRUD operations.